ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

 Example: `meta/runtime.yml <https://github.com/ansible-collections/collection_template/blob/main/meta/runtime.yml>`_

 * The ``meta/runtime.yml`` MUST define the minimum version of ansible-core which this collection works with.
-For example, if the collection works with ansible-core 2.16, then this should be set to ``>=2.16``.
+For example, if the collection works with ansible-core 2.16 and later, then this should be set to ``>=2.16``.

 .. _coll_module-reqs: